 Why is it important to study Business English?

 Your IELTS score is called a band, and the bands range from 1 to 9.
 Someone with a score of 9 demonstrates “operational command of the language.”
 You receive a band for each of the exam sections and another overall band.
 Generally, graduate school applicants should aspire to achieve 7.5 band or higher.
 You should check with the requirements of your university to find out what score you should attain to be considered for admission.
 There is greater variation when it comes to IELTS bands used for jobs.
 It can generally be assumed that higher is better, but it depends on a lot on how much English is required for the position.

-While a higher score does make you a stronger candidate, remember that band requirements only need to be satisfied to make you eligible for the programs or jobs to which your apply.
+While a higher score does make you a stronger candidate, remember that band requirements only need to be satisfied to make you eligible for the programs or jobs to which you apply.
 For that reason, you should study to achieve your band.
-Not only will you work with materials more suitable for your currently level of English, but you’ll have clearer goals on what you must attain.
-You can review descriptors of the different bands written by the official organizations, IELTS.org and British Council.
+Not only will you work with materials more suitable for your current level of English, but you’ll have clearer goals on what you must attain.
+You can review descriptors of the different bands written by the official organizations, IELTS.org, and British Council.